muhammadhumzadev/realtime_messaging_app/README.md

-#Introduction
+# Django Messaging App

+## Introduction
-This documentation provides an overview of a messaging app built using Django, along with instructions for setting up and deploying the app on Google Cloud Platform (GCP).
-The app allows users to add friends and chat with them in real-time.
+This is a messaging app built using Django, which allows users to add friends and chat with them.
+The app is designed to be deployed on Google Cloud Platform (GCP) using Google Cloud Build for automatic deployment.

-Prerequisites
+## Prerequisites
-Python 3.x
+- Python 3.x
-Django
+- Django
-Channels
+- Channels

+## Installation
+1. Install Django Channels by running the following command:
 Installation
 Install Django Channels by running the following command:
 Copy code